charlierose22/data-discoveries/_pages/competition.md

 Prize winners will be announced at the closing ceremony on **Wednesday 5th July 2023**.

 There will be two sets of prizes, split between undergraduates and postgraduates.
-1st – Certificate and prize money of £100
+* 1st – Certificate and £100
-2nd – Certificate and prize money of £50
+* 2nd – Certificate and £50
-3rd – Certificate and prize money of £25
+* 3rd – Certificate and £25

 ### Good luck!